ConnorEspino/ObsidianSelectWord/README.md

 This is a simple plugin for Obsidian (https://obsidian.md) that selects the word that is closest to the Text Editor's caret.

-I'm making this because no one else has and it drive me crazy to not have this as a hotkey.

 The default hotkey is `Esc`.
 - To change this hotkey, open the Settings dialog, go to the Hotkeys panel and search for "Select word".
 - Alternatively, you can click the + icon next to the plugin's on/off switch in the Community Plugins panel.